 new jobs (average)

 Anthropologists and archeologists typically work in research organizations, government, and consulting firms.
-Although most work in an office, some analyze samples in laboratories or do fieldwork.
-Fieldwork in remote areas usually requires travel for extended periods.
+Although most work in offices, some analyze samples in laboratories or do fieldwork.
+Fieldwork may require travel for extended periods.

 Source: Bureau of Labor StatisticsRead More